Next Premier League manager to be sacked: Who will be next after Aston Villa dismiss Steven Gerrard?

-Next Premier League manager to be sacked: Who will be next from Leeds United, Leicester City, Southampton and Nottingham Forest bosses after Aston Villa dismiss Steven Gerrard
+Next Premier League manager to be sacked: Who will be next from Leeds United, Leicester, Southampton and Nottingham Forest bosses after Aston Villa dismiss Steven Gerrard

 Leeds United manager Jesse Marsch insists he still has the support of the club’s board after their winless run was stretched to seven games on Thursday night.